ironcev/thp.im/tags/index.md

 ---
 layout: default
 title: Tags
-description: List of tags used in blog posts on The Humble Programmer blog.
+description: Tags used in The Humble Programmer blog posts.
 Each tag links to the posts marked with that tag.
 ---
 <div class="tags-list">
     {% capture allTags %}